scancode8/Facebook-Database/README.md

 # Facebook-Database
-Database of Facebook is implemented.
+MySQL database of Facebook is implemented at mySql.
 Some data and queries are created to show the results of implementation clearly.
 Entity relationship model of database: https://pasteboard.co/Ii7z0ML.jpg